tymyrddin/purple/source/docs/distribution-networks/threat-landscape/attack-surfaces/protection-relay-manipulation.md

     After the attacker raises the 50 threshold to 1600A (or lengthens the delay):
       A 1500A fault no longer gets the instantaneous trip; it waits out the slower time-overcurrent delay instead.
-Clearance is late, the faulted plant heats for longer, and the grading with upstream relays breaks, so a fault meant to clear locally can reach further in.
+Clearance is late and the faulted plant heats for longer, though the local 51 still clears it ahead of any upstream backup, so grading holds and the fault stays local.

     INTERCONNECTED CONSTRAINT: What the attacker cannot hide